-Night walk on beaches of South Goa on a Full Moon Night
+Night Walk On Goa Beaches on a Full Moon Night

 The full moon has always had a magical impact on me.
 In fact, I dread driving on a full moon night for I can get lost in the moon and forget the driving bit.
-So, I was all excited when Eco Treks announced this full moon trek.
+So, I was all excited when Eco Treks announced this full-moon trek.
 There was no way I was going to miss this.
 I must thank Eco Treks for making an exception to include me in the group.
-We reached the beach side around 10:30 PM.
-After a cup of tea and snacks started walking southwards.
+We reached the beachside around 10:30 PM.
+After a cup of tea and snacks started walking southward.

 Night Life of Goan Fishermen

-Being a vegetarian, I know nothing about fishes, but as a business student I did a rough calculation and figured out that a labor of 20 odd people for the day would at most yield 4000-5000 Rs.
+Being a vegetarian, I know nothing about fish, but as a business student, I did a rough calculation and figured out that the labor of 20-odd people for the day would at most yield 4000-5000 Rs.

-Do’s & Don’ts for a night walk on beach
+Do’s & Don’ts for a Night Walk On Goa Beaches

 - Keep the family and the local police station informed about your intended night walk even when you go in a group.